KCIT: As an independent station

 Channel 14, however, housed older transmission equipment and was fairly prone to technical problems during its run as an independent.
-The station's transmitter failed on its first night of operation, and did not return to the air until the following morning.
-Its programming was fed to the Amarillo facility from an off-air receiver relayed by microwave link from sister station KJAA in Lubbock (now also a Fox affiliate, which assumed the KJTV call letters in 1986); this method of relaying the signal produced a blurred feed.
+The station's transmitter failed on its first night of operation and did not return to the air until the following morning.
+Its programming was fed to the Amarillo facility from an off-air receiver relayed by microwave link from sister station KJAA in Lubbock; this method of relaying the signal produced a blurred feed.
 Most of its transmission equipment, while new, was also of low quality.
 Commercials aired during program breaks were played on 3/4 in tape decks that suffered from repeated picture glitches at the beginning and end of each ad.
-The picture format was also substandard, with RF interference being prevalent over the audio feed as the equipment was housed in a room next to the station's transmission tower (located along US 87/287 at KVII's original transmitter facility), which housed an older model RCA transmitter dish that produced a low-power, 128-kW signal that barely covered the entire Amarillo metropolitan area.
+The picture format was also substandard, with RF interference being prevalent over the audio feed as the equipment was housed in a room next to the station's transmission tower (located along US 87–287 at KVII's original transmitter facility), which housed an older model RCA transmitter dish that produced a low-power, 128-kW signal that barely covered the entire Amarillo metropolitan area.

 In November 1984, Moran sold the station to Ralph C. Wilson Industries Inc. (owned by Detroit businessman and Buffalo Bills founder Ralph Wilson) for $1 million; the sale received FCC approval on December 11, 1984.
 Wilson heavily invested in the station, constructing a state-of-the-art studio and office facility on South Fillmore Street in downtown Amarillo, and a 1,522 ft transmitter tower north of Amarillo that produced a more powerful signal that reached much of the Texas Panhandle.
-Subsequently, on August 11, 1985, the station changed its call letters to KCIT, a phoneticism for "See It").
+Subsequently, on August 11, 1985, the station changed its call letters to KCIT (a phoneticism for "See It"); the former KJTV call letters soon after moved to the former KJAA-TV in Lubbock which later affiliated with Fox there.
 Around that time, the station changed its on-air branding to "TV-14 KCIT".
-During its later years as an independent station and its early years as a Fox affiliate, KJTV/KCIT heavily relied on sponsorships from Amarillo area businesses for its programming, including among others, local car dealerships Don Judd Dodge (now defunct) and John Chandler Ford (now Tri-State Ford), and furniture retailer Heath Furniture (which would later be purchased by Richmond, Virginia-based Heilig-Meyers in 1997).
+During its later years as an independent station and its early years as a Fox affiliate, KJTV/KCIT heavily relied on sponsorships from Amarillo area businesses for its programming, including among others, local car dealerships Don Judd Dodge (now defunct) and John Chandler Ford (now Tri-State Ford), and furniture retailer Heath Furniture (which would later be purchased by Richmond, Virginia–based Heilig-Meyers in 1997).